pymc-devs/pymc/docs/source/developer_guide.rst

 rules.
 This part is actually all done outside of Aesara, for NUTS, it
 includes: the leapfrog, dual averaging, tunning of mass matrix and step size, the tree building, sampler related statistics like divergence and energy checking.
-We actually have a Aesara version of HMC, but it has never been used, and has been removed from the main repository.
+We actually have an Aesara version of HMC, but it has never been used, and has been removed from the main repository.
 It can still be found in the `git history
 <https://github.com/pymc-devs/pymc3/pull/3734/commits/0fdae8207fd14f66635f3673ef267b2b8817aa68>`__,